segunak/SegunAkinyemi.com/docs/_posts/2025-02-27-comforts-of-christ.md

 ## The Comforts of Christ

 The quotes below are a collection of Jesus Christ's comforting words throughout the Bible.
-They're compiled from a few places—mainly my highlights in [BibleGateway](https://www.biblegateway.com/) and the [YouVersion](https://www.bible.com/) app, plus a little help from ChatGPT (it's a marvelous tool for quickly digging up references).
+They're compiled from a few places, mainly my highlights in [BibleGateway](https://www.biblegateway.com/) and the [YouVersion](https://www.bible.com/) app, plus a little help from ChatGPT (it's a marvelous tool for quickly digging up references).

 I can't promise this list is exhaustive, and I'm always open to adding more.
 If you know of a comforting quote from Christ that isn't included here, please let me know through my [contact page](/contact){:target="_blank"}.
 I encourage you to click on each verse link and read the full chapter in context.
 The words of Christ are always worth meditating on!